IDMNYU/DMGY9103-B_InteractiveInstallation/Calendar.md

 Exercise 6: Create a Max patch that manipulates the color in a video or an image.
 Make this change over time, whether mathematically or based on user input.
 Look at tutorials 1-7 in Jitter

-Acquire materials to make switches: LED's, CR2032, random bits of things (cardboard, paper, balloons, recycling).
+Acquire materials to make switches: LED's, batteries, clip leads, conductive materials + random bits of things (cardboard, paper, balloons, recycling).
 See the links in the resources page!